jeremysolarz/anthos-config-management-cluster-selector-and-policy/README.md

 ## Define Policy as Config

-This config creates a `RoleBinding` named `auditor` that only applies to clusters that are labelled "belgium".
+This config creates a `RoleBinding` named `auditor` that only applies to clusters that are labelled "frankfurt-dz".

 ### ClusterSelectors and Cluster Configs